zamazan4ik/awesome-pgo/article/article.md

 I want to finish with the call to the community.

 If you are a language designer - please at least consider implementing AoT compilation model for your language.
-Of course this model is not suitable for all cases but would be nice to have a possibility to compile (and preoptimize with PGO) a program before the launch.
+Of course, this model is not suitable for all cases but would be nice to have the possibility to compile (and preoptimize with PGO) a program before the launch.
 Cold start time matters nowadays, you know.

 If you are a language/compiler designer - please consider integrating PGO into your language/compiler

 I hope you enjoyed the article!
-I tried to share all my experience with PGO.
+I tried to share all my experiences with PGO.
 And if at least one person after reading all these materials will try to integrate PGO into their applications - I would be happy!

 ## My contacts

 If you want to discuss with me more things about PGO, think about contributing to PGO or know anything PGO-related, you can find me via:

-* Email: zamazan4ik@tut.by (primary email) or zamazan4ik@gmail.com (secondary email)
+* Email: zamazan4ik (at) tut.by (primary email) or zamazan4ik (at) gmail.com (secondary email)
 * Telegram: zamazan4ik
 * Discord: zamazan4ik

-Also, you can create an issue or open a discussion in https://github.com/zamazan4ik/awesome-pgo, if you want to contribute PGO results or discuss something publicly.
-Just be careful about possible NDA violation and similar stuff.
+Also, you can create an issue or open a discussion at https://github.com/zamazan4ik/awesome-pgo, if you want to contribute PGO results or discuss something publicly.
+Just be careful about possible NDA violations and similar stuff.

 TODO: note about MSVC compiler and combined LTO/PGO mode as the only option to enable PGO.

 TODO: Possible plot for the talk:

 1. Why did I write this post?
 Intro why I like fast software, etc.
-2. Show, why PGO is a worth thing to discuss with performance numbers for the most famous projects like PostgreSQL, Clang, MongoDB
+2. Show, why PGO is worth thing to discuss with performance numbers for the most famous projects like PostgreSQL, Clang, MongoDB
 3. PGO's current ecosystem state from multiple perspectives: languages, compilers, problems, etc.
 4. What it can be in the future?